-Sun Sugar Farms’ new 2 Quart Sustainable Produce Container helps mushroom growers increase market share and avoid harming the environment.
+Sun Sugar Farms’ new 2 Quart Sustainable Produce Container helps mushroom growers increase market share

 Early in the development of her alternative to plastic containers, farmer and creator Linda Fritz saw her “Sustainable Produce Container” as perfect for holding tomatoes and berries.
 Its earth-themed vents helped the produce breathe and since it was made of cardboard it was 100% recyclable.
 She was in the dark though about what it could do for mushrooms.